lievshynam-source/JobRadar.-Agent-Powered-SaaS-for-Job-Seekers/README.md

 # JobRadar - Agent-Powered SaaS for Job Seekers

-JobRadar is an agent-powered SaaS prototype that monitors selected company career pages and notifies users when relevant roles appear.

-It explores agent UX, explainability, and decision-support workflows for a job search experience that helps users avoid noise, save time, protect privacy, and apply earlier.
+JobRadar is an agent-powered SaaS prototype that monitors selected company career pages and surfaces relevant roles privately.
+It explores agent UX, explainability, and decision-support workflows for a calmer, faster job search.

 ---